ana-brendel/batfish/verification/README.md

 ## Running Your Own Network Verification

-There is a separate jupytper notebook (`VerificationPlayground.ipynb`) so that you can try verification your own networks once you've worked through the examples and have an understanding of the API.
+There is a separate jupyter notebook (`VerificationPlayground.ipynb`) so that you can try verification your own networks once you've worked through the examples and have an understanding of the API.
 You can also use the `VerificationExamples.ipynb`, but this additional notebook is included if you want to keep things separate.